Predictia/AQUA/docs/sphinx/source/adding_data.rst

         args:
           path: "{{CATALOG_DIR}}/yearly_SST/main.yaml"

+The first step is to add this catalogue to the ``config/machines/levante/catalog.yaml`` file.
-This will create the ``model`` entry within the catalog.
+This will create the ``model`` entry within the catalog that can be used later by the ``Reader()``.

 Then we will need to create the ``exp`` entry, which will be included in the ``main.yaml``.
-In our case, the ``main.yaml`` file will look like this (but many other experiments can be added aside of this):
+In our case, the ``main.yaml`` file will look like this (but many other experiments - corresponding to the same model - can be added aside of this):

 .. code-block:: yaml